dskarbrevik/Kafka-Spark-Twitter-Sentiment-Analysis/README.md

 # MIDSW205_Project - Political Sentiment Analysis
 MIDS W205 Group Project (Section 4 - David Skarbrevik and Shuang Chan)

+### For more complete documentation of this project, see W205 Project Documentation PDF file in this repo.

 ## Prerequisites:

 1. Apache Zookeeper